 - Leave the area immediately.
 If you're indoors, evacuate the building.

-- Don't do anything else that might create a spark, including flipping any switches.
+- Don't do anything else that might create a spark, including flipping any switches on or off.

 We will immediately dispatch a technician to check that your area is safe, at no charge.